Unemployment has pretty much rocked so far.

 -- Stinginess is considered an undesirable trait in human beings, but they will try to get away with it anyway, especially when it comes to food.
 By rights, food is yours if you can get to it.
 If a human is eating it, position yourself strategically and make Sad Eyes.
 Practice in a mirror if necessary.

 -- Furniture is yours.
-Don't buy into the lie that you can't be anywhere you don't want to be.
+Don't buy into the lie that you can't be anywhere you want to be.
 Extra credit: Weasel way onto Holly's bed, dirty paws and all.
 Don't be afraid to use the Sad Eyes.
 She can't resist forever.

 To Do